E. H. Crump House

 The E. H. Crump House is a historic house in Memphis, Tennessee.
 It was built in 1909 for E. H. Crump, who went on to serve as the mayor of Memphis from 1910 to 1915.
-Designed by prominent Memphis architect George Mahan Jr., it was designed in the Colonial Revival architectural style, with Doric columns.
+It was designed by prominent Memphis architect George Mahan Jr. in the Colonial Revival architectural style with Doric columns.
 It has been listed on the National Register of Historic Places since December 26, 1979.
 It is currently owned by Rhamy Alejeal and Elizabeth Alejeal, founders of People Processes.